iTechUz/javascript-info-uz/01-getting-started/1-intro/README.md

 - Get and set cookies, ask questions to the visitor, show messages.
 - Remember the data on the client-side ("local storage").

-## What CAN'T in-browser JavaScript do?
+## Brovzerda JavaScript nima qila olmaydi ?

 JavaScript's abilities in the browser are limited to protect the user's safety.
 The aim is to prevent an evil webpage from accessing private information or harming the user's data.